bgkillas/kalc/README.md

 defaults listed in kalc.config

 # issues
-- might fix: 0's and infinities of trig functions dont show up as 0 or infinity. i cant conceive of a nice way to fix this
+- wont fix: 0's and infinities of trig functions dont show up as 0 or infinity. i cant conceive of a nice way to fix this
 - might fix: matrix to a fractional power is unsupported like {{2,3},{6,7}}^1.5. i have no formal learning in matrixes i might try once i learn more
+- might fix: loops(sum/prod etc) cant work with x,y,z as vars
 # build instructions
 rust>=1.70.0 diffutils gcc m4 make
 ```